 - CELTA, TEFL and TESOL are the most commonly accepted English teaching certificates in Medellin.

 - Second, as an EFL (English as a Foreign Language) teacher and test preparation teacher for over 5 years now I am a big fan of the communicative teaching approach.
-I’m not a fan of the sit, read, write, grammar, bullshit approach, which many language centers, schools and universities use.
-I as a learner get very bored with that methodology, thus I tend to stay away from it.
+I’m not a fan of the sit, read, write, grammar, repeat after me approach, which many language centers, schools and universities here in Medellin use.
+I, as a learner, get very bored with that methodology, thus I tend to stay away from it.

 - Third, when it comes to getting a teaching job in Medellin, whether as an English teacher or not, it comes down to persistence and many times to whom you know within the company.
 I do suggest sending your resumes via email, but always follow up over the phone and in person.

 - When you go in person you must dress sharp.
 No shorts, no flip-flops, shave and comb your hair, brush your teeth, and of course wear deodorant.
 It sucks that I have to write this stuff, but you would be surprised at how many hipster-doofuses I have interviewed.